fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-We see, that the server listens for subscriptions in the address _ws://localhost:4000/graphql_
+We see that the server listens for subscriptions in the address _ws://localhost:4000/graphql_

 ```js
 Server ready at http://localhost:4000/